ryan-andrew/SupernoteLinker/README.md

 the default handler for its links, and you will need to grant file permissions so that it can open the drawing files.
 Here is a detailed breakdown of how to set up your first link!

-1. Select something that you wish to have link to a drawing and tap to create a link.
+1. Select something that you want to make into a link to your drawing.

     <img src="docs/screenshots/link/link_flow_1_circle_link.png" alt="App Screenshot" width="300"/>